 Please feel free to pick and choose the information in this resource and adapt it to your congregation's local needs and practices.
 Most of all, we hope that you find ways you can support your workers.
 Our committee is ready to help you in any way to this end.

 God Bless!

-THE KANSAS DISTRICT CHURCH WORKER CARE COMMITTEE (2018-2022)
+THE KANSAS DISTRICT CHURCH WORKER CARE COMMITTEE (2022-2025)

-Rev. Andrew Wehling (chair), Rev. Dr. Neil Buono, Rebeka Garcia Cook, Rev. Lee Hovel, Bethany Johnson, Dr. Rebecca Weller, Clyde Wollenberg, and Jim Bradshaw (staff advisor)
+Rev. Dr. Neil Buono, Rev. Lee Hovel (chair), Bethany Johnson, Dr. Rebecca Weller, Clyde Wollenberg, and Jim Bradshaw (staff advisor)

 SECTION 1

 Overview of Church Worker Care